dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 one recursive binding or several mutually recursive bindings at once.
 One use case for it will be described in one of the following chapters.

-{>> One could argue that you should use "=" instead of "<-" in the syntax for recursive lets given that it is only used for introducing pure values. <<}

 ### Built-in data types and functions

 MIL has several built-in types: `Unit` (which has only one value, which is the